Bruin-Dev/Intelygenz/docs/CREATE_NEW_MICROSERVICE.md

 ## 3. Configure semantic-release

-We need to edit two files, one in the new micro path and other in the root of the repo:
+We need to edit a file in the new micro path:
   * `new-bridge/package.json`
-  update the name of the micro with our new working name (do it respecting the alphabetical order):
+  update the name of the micro with our new working name:
   ````
   {
       "name": "new-bridge",    <─────────────── here!